LArSoft/larsoft.github.io/testwiki/Igprof_profiler.md

 -   To produce the text file of the report, igprof-analyse -d -v -g igprof_lar.gz >&amp; igprof_lar.res

-    how to interpret the ascii report, see http://igprof.org/text-output-format.html
+    how to interpret the ascii report, see [IgProf output format](http://igprof.org/text-output-format.html)

 <!-- -->